DeFord Bailey: Influence and posthumous accolades

 Bailey himself said that he came from a tradition of "black hillbilly music".
 His family members had played a variety of instruments, including a grandfather who had been a well-known local fiddler in Smith County, Tennessee.
 He said later when referring to playing the harmonica when he was growing up "Oh, I wore it out trying to imitate everything I hear!
 Hens, foxes, hounds, turkeys, and all those trains and things on the road.
 Everything around me."

 Along with performing well-known genre classics such as "Cow-Cow Blues", Bailey also wrote his own signature Opry songs, like the train-imitating "Pan American Blues" and the "Dixie Flyer Blues".
 When WSM's power increased to 50,000 watts, Bailey's influence also increased, with harmonica enthusiasts listening to his performances and studying his recordings.

 2005 Nashville Public Television produced the documentary DeFord Bailey: A Legend Lost.
-The documentary was broadcast nationally through PBS.
+The documentary was broadcast nationally through PBS and directed by Kathy Conkwright.
+The documentary featured interviews with Bailey's 3 children, as well as others who worked closely with him.
+Not only did it explore his life and career, but also the broader influence he had on black musicians in country music.
+It was later re-aired in 2019 in conjunction with Ken Burns' PBS documentary series Country Music.
 Bailey was inducted into the Country Music Hall of Fame on November 15, 2005.
 The DeFord Bailey Tribute Garden at the George Washington Carver Food Park in Nashville was dedicated on June 27, 2007.
 The Encyclopedia of Country Music called him "the most significant black country star before World War II."
 Bailey is still being referred to as a "harmonica wizard" more than three decades after his death.